 Where and When?

-In 2020 the Walk In Her Shoes event was going to take place on Sunday, March 8th, at the Creekside Community Centre located at 1 Athletes Way in Vancouver’s Olympic Village near the eastern end of False Creek.
+In 2020 the Walk In Her Shoes event was going to take place on Sunday, March 8th.
+It was going to start at the Creekside Community Centre located at 1 Athletes Way in Vancouver’s Olympic Village near the eastern end of False Creek.

 Check-in was to start at 8:30 am and the walk was officially going to begin at 10:00 am.
 The walk is typically between one and two hours long.

 The walk was cancelled in 2020 due to concerns about the coronavirus.
 A small number of people still turned out, and the fundraising part of the event still happened.
-Hopefully the event officially returns though in 2021.
+Hopefully the event can officially return in 2022.

 In 2020 registering for the event was going to cost $25 and folk would have received a $20 tax receipt and a pair of CARE gloves.
-If you were under 17 years old and walking with a parent or guardian your registration was going to be free!
+If you were under 17 years old and walking with a parent or guardian your registration would have been free!

-Day-of registration was also going to be available at the event starting at 8:30 am but registering in advance was recommended.
+Day-of registration was also going to be available at the event starting at 8:30 am.
+Registering in advance, however, was recommended.

 During the registration process, there was an option to join a pre-existing team or to create one with your friends.
 As a team you could have raised money together to contribute toward the project or you could have also raised money individually.